dmfutcher/git-profile/README.md

 ## Status

 *git-profile is in early development*.
-Use early stage software with caution.
+It's solves most of my major issues with using multiple identities with git.
+If you have a feature request or run into a bug, please open an issue.

 ## License